 My principal systematic-theological work has not been in ecclesiology but in trinitarian theology and in the theology of grace.
 I have written only one piece in ecclesiology, the fifth chapter in Theology and the Dialectics of History, entitled 'The Community of the Servant of God.'
-But in recent years I have been attempting to develop a trinitarian theology of religion, or perhaps better of faith.2 My most complete attempt is in a book entitled The Trinity in History: A Theology of the Divine Missions, vol. 1, Missions and Processions, scheduled for publication with University of Toronto Press.
+But in recent years I have been attempting to develop a trinitarian theology of religion, or perhaps better of faith.1 My most complete attempt is in a book entitled The Trinity in History: A Theology of the Divine Missions, vol. 1, Missions and Processions, currently under review for publication.
 It is time to bring those reflections to bear on the question of the mission of the church, and this lecture is my first attempt to do precisely that.

 My paper has three parts.
 The dogmatic-theological context of ecclesial mission resides in the missions of the Holy Spirit and of the Son, and in part 1 I will review my understanding of these two missions as they relate to the mission of the church.
-In part 2, I will address the sociocultural context of the church's mission in the multireligious situation of our time.
+In part 2, I will address the sociocultural context of the church's mission in the multi-religious situation of our time.
 Thus in these first two parts I will be placing the mission of the church in two interrelated contexts, one of them dogmatic-theological and the other cultural.
-In part 3, I will relate the dogmatic-theological context of part 1 to the heuristics of church ministry suggested by
+In part 3, I will relate the dogmatic-theological context of part 1 to the heuristics of church ministry suggested by Lonergan in chapter 14 of Method in Theology, the chapter on the functional specialty 'Communications,' and will add a general note on how my proposal affects functional specialization in theology, or more broadly the division of theological tasks.

-2 See the suggestions of Wilfred Cantwell Smith regarding use of the words 'religion' and 'faith' in The Meaning and End of Religion: A New Approach to the Religious Traditions of Mankind (New York: Macmillan, 1963).
+1 See the suggestions of Wilfred Cantwell Smith regarding use of the words 'religion' and 'faith' in The Meaning and End of Religion: A New Approach to the Religious Traditions of Mankind (New York: Macmillan, 1963).